madtrick/piwpew-bot/README.md

 #### Shoot

 Fire a shot.
-The game engine replies with a response object telling if the shot was successful.
+The game engine replies with a response object telling if the shot was successful together with the number of remaining shots.

-TODO: include number of remaining shots in the response from the server

 #### Deploy mine